RossTate/stack-switching/proposals/fibers/Explainer.md

 ## Utility Instructions

-#### `fiber.spawn` Create and enter a new fiber
+#### `fiber.mount_new`/`fiber.switch_new` Create and execute a new fiber

-The `fiber.spawn` instruction creates a new fiber and immediately enters it.
-It requires a literal function operand of type `[[fiber r*] t*] -> [r*]`, together with values corresponding to `t*` on the value stack.
+The `fiber.mount_new` and `fiber.switch_new` instructions create a new fiber and immediately enter it.

-The `fiber.spawn` instruction is analogous to a `call` instruction, the effect of the instruction is to leave on the value stack the return values of the fiber's function.
-However, as with other fibers, the new fiber may suspend; in which case there should be appropriate `event` blocks in the instruction stream enclosing the `fiber.spawn` instruction.
+The first has the form `fiber.mount_new $return_event $fiber_func ($on_event $handle_label)* : [ti*] -> [fiberref to*]`.

-Notice that only the newly created fiber has access to the reference that identifies the new fiber.
-If it is desired that the parent has access to this the code generator would typically insert a `fiber.suspend` instruction at the start of the function and pass out the `fiber` in an appropriate event description.
+It creates a new fiber and immediately mounts it, executing `$fiber_func` on the fiber with the given `ti*` values as arguments.

-#### `fiber.retire` Retire a fiber
+If the current fiber is resumed with `$return_event` (say because `$fiber_func` returns), control is transferred to the instruction following `fiber.spawn` with the returned values (along with a reference to the fiber that was allocated); all other events are processed according to the given event-handler table (except each label has an additional first `fiberref` parameter providing the reference to the fiber that was allocated).

-The `fiber.retire` instruction is used when a fiber has finished its work and wishes to inform its parent of any final results.
-Like `fiber.suspend` (and `fiber.resume`), `fiber.retire` has an event argument&mdash;together with associated values on the argument stack&mdash; that are communicated.
+`fiber.switch_new` is similar but also takes a `funcref` to switch from.

-In addition, the retiring fiber is put into a moribund state and any computation resources associated with it are released.
-If the fiber has any active descendants then they too are made moribund.
+While it is easy to imitate these operations with `fiber.new` and `fiber.mount`/`fiber.switch`, applications are encouraged to use these operations when it is likely that the given fiber will return without switching to another fiber or dismounting.

->It is not recommended that a fiber allows exceptions to be propagated out of the fiber function.
-Instead, the function should use a `fiber.retire` &mdash;together with an appropriate event description&mdash;to signal the exceptional return.
-This allows the resume ancestor to directly capture the exceptional event as part of its normal response to the resume.
+Engines might support optimistically executing `$fiber_func` on the *current* fiber, only allocating a new fiber and moving stack frames to it if/when an actual switch/dismount first occurs.

->The reason that we don't recommend allowing exceptions to propagate is that an inappropriate exception handler may be invoked as a result.
-This is especially dangerous in the case that the retiring fiber was switched to&mdash;with a `fiber.switch` instruction&mdash;rather than being resumed.
+#### `fiber.dismount_release`/`fiber.switch_release` Leaving and releasing a fiber

-#### `fiber.retireto` Retire a fiber and directly switch
+The `fiber.dismount_release` and `fiber.switch_release` instructions are used when a fiber has finished its work and wishes to inform another fiber of its final results without necessarily returning from its root function.

-The `fiber.retireto` instruction is used when a fiber has finished its work and wishes to switch to another fiber.
-This is analogous to tail recursive calls of functions: the current fiber is retiring and another fiber is resumed.
+It has the obvious form and semantics.

-The `fiber.retireto` instruction has three operands: the identity of the fiber being retired, the identity of the fiber being resumed and an event &mdash;together with associated values on the argument stack&mdash;to communicate to the newly resumed fiber.
+Besides being a convenience, these instructions combine well with `fiber.mount_new` and `fiber.switch_new`.

-In addition, the retiring fiber is put into a moribund state and any computation resources associated with it are released.
+In particular, if the current fiber was the newly allocated fiber and its frames are still on the fiber that allocated it, those frames can be released without being moved.

 ## Examples